 Professional development – CPD

-Relevant to your daily tasks our elearning programme provides 3 hours CPD that you and your team can complete on a PC or mobile device.
-At the end of each module you will receive a certificate and once you have successfully completed all six modules you will receive a course completion certificate.
+Relevant to your daily tasks our elearning programme provides 3 hours of accredited CPD that you and your team can complete on a PC or mobile device.
+At the end of each module, you will receive a certificate and once you have successfully completed all six modules you will receive a course completion certificate.